AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs: Experimental Results

-We use the DGL-based \citep{wang2019deep} implementation of RGCN \citep{schlichtkrull2018modeling} with 6 GraphConv layers for all three GNN models.
-Each source program is a heterogeneous graph represented by \perfograph \citep{tehranijamsaz2023perfograph}, so the HeteroGraphConv module in each layer is used with the `sum' aggregation function.
-We experimented with different hidden layer sizes and learning rates and finally used 64 as the hidden layer size and set the learning rate to 0.01.
-Each node of the heterogeneous \perfograph is embedded to a 120-dimensional vector.
-So, the input layer size is set to 120.
-The output layer size is set to the number of classes, which is 2, as all three of the GNN models do binary classification.
-For graph-level prediction, the `mean' aggregation function combines the results of different node types, and finally linear classifier is used in the last layer of our RGCN model.
-The linear classifier produce a probability score for each class.
-The model is trained for 120 epochs, and the checkpoint with the highest validation accuracy is saved for later inference.
+We use the DGL-based~\cite{wang2019deep} implementation of RGCN ~\cite{schlichtkrull2018modeling} with 6 GraphConv layers for all three GNN models.
+Each source program is a heterogeneous graph represented by \perfograph ~\cite{tehranijamsaz2023perfograph}, so the HeteroGraphConv module in each layer is used with the `sum' aggregation function.
+All 3 models are trained for 120 epochs, and the checkpoints with the highest validation accuracy is saved for later inference.
+The model hyperparameter details, loss curves, and training times are reported in Appendix ~\ref{sec:appendix-loss--training-times}.
+Table \ref{nas-rodinia-parallel-pattern} shows the accuracy of the 3 GNN models used for context generation.